Acceptance Criteria

 Primary Driver

-The primary driver for a domain is the main driver that people who account for that domain respond to.
+The primary driver for a domain is the main driver that people who attend to that domain respond to.

 Principle